What is scrub typhus?

 - Once attached to a human they form a stylostome (a feeding tube into the host’s skin) through the use of digestive enzymes.

-- Through this process the Orientia bacteria are transmitted into the human.
+- Through this process the Orientia bacteria are transmitted into the individual.

 What is the habitat of the trombiculid mite?